jeanc18rlos/dental-vip-cms/src/pages/en/specialties/dental-implants/index.md

-    the form of a cylinder and that, due to their high degree of biocompatibility, are capable of osseointegrate into the maxillary structures to “ideally” replace teeth lost</b> due to decay, trauma and periodontal disease; thus avoiding the use of old ones removable prostheses.</p> <p>With the LAST GENERATION IMPLANTS
-    <b>the surgical procedure of placement is quite simple, fast and painless.</b>
-    However, it must always be performed by Specialists in Oral or Maxillofacial Surgery, since the technique to be used is quite sensitive and requires extensive surgical and anatomical knowledge of tissues and oral structures.</p> <p><b>Another essential factor in Advanced Implantology is the restorative aspect.</b> If the prosthesis that is then placed on the implant is not well designed, the harmful forces generated by chewing will inevitably lead to its failure.
+    the form of a cylinder and that, due to their high degree of biocompatibility, are capable of osseointegrate into the maxillary structures to “ideally” replace teeth lost</b> due to decay, trauma and periodontal disease; thus avoiding the use of old removable prostheses.</p> <p>With the LAST GENERATION IMPLANTS <b>the surgical procedure of placement is quite simple, fast and painless.</b> However, it must always be performed by Specialists in Oral or Maxillofacial Surgery, since the technique to be used is quite sensitive and requires extensive surgical and anatomical knowledge of tissues and oral structures.</p> <p><b>Another essential factor in Advanced Implantology is the restorative aspect.</b> If the prosthesis that is then placed on the implant is not well designed, the harmful forces generated by chewing will inevitably lead to its failure.
 Hence the importance and necessity